• Hirschfield, Paul

 • Curriculum Vitae

-• Associate Professor of Sociology and faculty affiliate of the Criminal Justice Program, teaches criminology, punishment and social control, and juvenile justice.
-His theoretical and empirical work focuses on social control and criminalization in relation to schools and policing.
-His current research centers on the expansion of positive and restorative alternatives to exclusionary discipline and school-based arrests and the organizational and legal control of deadly force by police.
+• Associate Professor of Sociology, Paul Hirschfield, teaches criminology, punishment and social control, and policing.
+His theoretical and empirical work focuses on social control and criminalization in relation to schools, policing, and inequality.
+His current research project focuses on the forces shaping local accountability processes following acts of police violence.
+He also wrote recently about the expansion of therapeutic and restorative alternatives to exclusionary discipline and school-based arrests and its implications for racial inequalities in school discipline and juvenile justice.

 Professor Hirschfield has focused on the causes and consequences of intensified surveillance and criminalization, especially of youth.
-His past research focused on the impact of juvenile arrests on educational attainment and educational inequality, as well policies and programs that facilitate the transition from correctional to community educational settings.
-In recent years, he has shifted his focus from criminalization to de-criminalization and non-criminalization.
-With respect to de-criminalization, he has written on the expansion of positive and restorative alternatives to exclusionary discipline and school-based arrests.
-With respect to non-criminalization, he is currently studying the social, political, and legal dynamics that explain why on-duty police violence rarely leads to criminal charges.
+His past research focused on the impact of juvenile arrests on educational attainment, as well policies and programs that facilitate the transition from correctional to community educational settings.
+In recent years, he has shifted his focus to the expansion of alternatives to exclusionary discipline and school-based arrests, as mentioned above.
+He has become a recognized expert on the sources of international variation in deadly force by the police including the salience of firearms, legal standards, police training and practices, and systems of police governance.

-Dr. Hirschfield has applied qualitative and quantitative methods to various other theory- and policy-driven research projects.
+In addition to the above areas of expertise, Dr. Hirschfield has helped design or conduct multiple program evaluations.
 He participated in separate experimental evaluations of the impact of the Moving to Opportunity program and the Comer School Development Program on rates of juvenile court involvement.
 With support from the Office of Juvenile Justice and Delinquency Prevention (U.S. Department of Justice) and the Spencer Foundation, Hirschfield conducted a study of the impact of mainstream and alternative school re-enrollment on the reentry success of young ex-offenders in New York City.
-His work has appeared in Criminology, Sociology of Education, Theoretical Criminology, American Educational Research Journal, Journal of Research in Crime and Delinquency, and elsewhere.
+His work has appeared in Criminology, Sociology of Education, Theoretical Criminology, Journal of Democracy, Annual Review of Criminology, and elsewhere.

 • In the Public Eye: